 Field Name Description Status Multi-home Master Specifies the accelerator that will become the current accelerator's model, or master.
 Required Domain-based multi-homing When selected, multi-homes the accelerator based on a DNS name.
-Required if the Domain-based multi-homing button is selected DNS name The DNS name ends with the cookie domain of the selected multi-home Master.
+Required if the Domain-based multi-homing button is selected

+Field Name Description Status DNS name The DNS name ends with the cookie domain of the selected multi-home Master.
 The user must add names to the front of the cookie domain so that this DNS name is unique for all accelerators.

-Field Name Description Status Path-based multi-homing When selected, uses the DNS name of the multi-home master.
+Path-based multi-homing When selected, uses the DNS name of the multi-home master.
 Multi-homing will be based on the sub-path match string.
-Required if the Path-based multi- homing button is selected Sub-path match string Shows the string that the system uses to route the browser request to the proper Web server.
-Required Starts with When selected, specifies that the text entered in the sub-path match string will be at the beginning of the path rule.
+Required if the Path-based multi-homing button is selected Sub-path match string Shows the string that the system uses to route the browser request to the proper Web server.
 Required Remove sub-path Specifies that the sub-path match string is to be removed during routing to the Web server.
-Optional Ends with When selected, specifies that the text entered in the sub-path match string will be at the end of the path rule.
-Required
+Optional